atbolsh/TransformerHomunculus/README.md

 Tmr: fix the canvas thing.
 Try rerunning training.
 Next week:
- -- fix training and run;
+X -- fix training and run;
  -- widgets for display;
  -- next several frameworks, in this order:
      -- image retraining (don't forget how to zoom)